Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 What Happened Next at Eliphino / Shattered Bar?

-Six weeks later, it is revealed food and drinks sales are rising steadily.
+Six weeks later, food and drinks sales are rising steadily.

 Kiva Lounge and Bar closed in October 2019.